pivotal/docs-tap/partials/application-accelerator/_configuration.hbs.md

 ### <a id="functional-considerations"></a> Functional and Organizational Considerations

-Any accelerator manifest that is defined under the `GIT_REPO_URL` and optional `sub_path` is picked up by the kapp-controller app.
-If there are multiple manifests at the defined `GIT_REPO_URL`, they are all watched for changes and displayed to the user as a merged catalog.
+Any accelerator manifest that is defined under the `GIT-REPO-URL` and optional `sub_path` is picked up by the kapp-controller app.
+If there are multiple manifests at the defined `GIT-REPO-URL`, they are all watched for changes and displayed to the user as a merged catalog.

 For example: Say you have two manifests containing multiple accelerator or fragment